What are spider veins (thread veins)?

-Spider veins are milder versions of varicose veins and are smaller, red and blue blood vessels that are visible on the surface of the skin.
+Spider veins, also known as thread veins, are milder versions of varicose veins and are smaller, red and blue blood vessels that are visible on the surface of the skin.
 Their appearance resembles a spider’s web or tree branches.
 You will usually have them on your legs and face and they are more common in women than in men.

 Symptoms of spider veins: